Latent Action Priors for Locomotion with Deep Reinforcement Learning: Method

 \section{Method}

-For this work, we assume the availability of expert data in the form of state action pairs for only a single gait cycle of demonstration.
-We propose to extract a latent representation from the actions, that is subsequently used as a prior for DRL.
-We combine the latent action priors with style rewards based on the expert's states \cite{Peng.2018} for imitation learning (\autoref{fig:method}).
+We assume the availability of a dataset of expert demonstrations in the form of state action pairs.
+We propose to learn a latent representation on the demonstrated actions, that is subsequently used as a prior in DRL.
+The latent actions priors can be used with imitation learning methods such as style rewards for improved expert imitation~\cite{Peng.2018} (\autoref{fig:method}).

-\textbf{Latent action priors.} We show that the actions from the demonstration for our locomotion tasks can be described in a lower dimensional latent space (\autoref{fig:pcas}).
-We learn the latent information using a standard non-linear autoencoder.
+\textbf{Latent action priors.} We show that the actions from the demonstration in our locomotion tasks can be described in a lower dimensional latent space (\autoref{fig:pcas}).
+A standard non-linear autoencoder is used to extract this latent space from the actions.
 An additional loss term encourages the latent action values to stay in $[-1, 1]$, which makes them suitable to use with standard DRL frameworks.
 The loss function is

 with

 where $a$ denote the actions, $\hat{a}$ the predictions from the autoencoder, and $a_l$ the actions in the latent space.